Paul Davies (Conservative politician)

-Paul Windsor Davies (born 1969) is a British politician who has served as Member of the Senedd (MS) for Preseli Pembrokeshire since 2007, and as Shadow Cabinet Secretary for the Constitution and External Affairs and Welsh Conservative Chief Whip since December 2024.
+Paul Windsor Davies (born 1969) is a British politician who has served as Member of the Senedd (MS) since 2007, first for Preseli Pembrokeshire and then from 2026 for Ceredigion Penfro.
+He was Shadow Cabinet Secretary for the Constitution and External Affairs and Welsh Conservative Chief Whip from December 2024.

 He served as Leader of the Welsh Conservatives and Leader of the Opposition in Wales from June 2018 to January 2021, resigning after possible breaches of Welsh COVID-19 rules.
 He had previously been Deputy Leader from 2011 to 2018 and Acting Leader in 2011 and 2018.

 Background

 Davies grew up in Pontsian.
 He attended Tregroes Primary School and Llandysul Grammar School, obtaining A levels at Newcastle Emlyn Comprehensive School.
 Davies now lives in Blaenffos, north Pembrokeshire.

 Professional career

 On leaving school in 1987 aged 18 Davies started working for Lloyds TSB as a bank clerk based in Haverfordwest.
 He remained with the bank until his election to the National Assembly in 2007, having risen to become a Business Manager.